Skip to the content

 • Ctrl + Mouse Wheel Scroll: Scrolling up zooms in, and scrolling down zooms out

-If you want to find even more keyboard shortcuts for Windows and other popular applications like Microsoft Word and Excel, check out this article by Rajendra Tiwari: https://turbofuture.com/computers/keyboard-shortcut-keys
+If you want to find even more keyboard shortcuts for Windows and other popular applications like Microsoft Word and Excel, checkout this article on Microsoft's knowledge base:

 A visual aid of a keyboard layout with shortcuts in the shape of keys